Three do’s and don’ts for guest posting on healthcare blogs.

 Once you’ve created your content and determined which healthcare website(s) is a good match for your guest post, it’s up to you to reach out to them.
 Unless you’re a somewhat prolific healthcare blogger, very rarely will a blog reach out to you and ask for your permission to publish your work on their site.
 It’s on you to take the initiative and explore your options – and it’s much more than simply sending them an attachment of your work.

-Some blogs have sections where you can submit your post directly or leave an inquiry, while others it’s best to email directly.
+Some blogs have sections where you can submit your post directly or leave an inquiry, while in others it’s best to email directly.
 Either way, there’s a right way and a wrong way to approach a blog about guest posting.
 First and foremost, check for any specific guidelines they’ve listed for pitching a guest post, and follow those closely.

-In general, begin by introducing yourself and explain why you are writing to them.
+In general, begin by introducing yourself and explaining why you are writing to them.
 Remember, it’s not all about you.
 Their first and only priority is finding good content for their blog – not promoting you.
 Find the balance between establishing your credibility without overdoing it to the point where it’s clearly just a personal advertisement.
 Show them you have done your research by explaining why your post would be valuable to their particular audience and citing relevant posts they have published in the past.
 Also, make it clear that you are a team player and are willing to make changes to your work in order to adhere to their blogging standards.

 Lastly, it should go without saying that it’s essential to be polite and respectful.
 Just remember, you came to them, not the other way around.
 By keeping these things in mind, you can improve your healthcare blogging experience and, ultimately, improve your healthcare business as a whole.